neilabenlakhal/javascript-beginners-tutorial/README.md

 ---------------------

 - A high-level programming language that is interpreted by another program at runtime rather than compiled by the computer's processor as other programming languages
-- The simple difference between scripting language and programming language is: Scripting languages do not require the compilation step and are rather interpreted
 - `C program` needs to be compiled before running whereas normally, a scripting language like `JavaScript or PHP` need not be compiled

 ### What is a script?

 - A script is nothing but sets of instructions
-- Series of commands

 02.04.
 What can you do with JavaScript?
 --------------------